Generic Name: trazodone (TRAZ oh done)

 What is Desyrel?

-Desyrel is used to treat major depressive disorder.
+Desyrel is an antidepressant that is used to treat major depressive disorder.

 Desyrel may also be used for purposes not listed in this medication guide.